Adamant-im/adamant-exchangebot/README.md

 ## Pre-launch tuning

+The bot will use `config.jsonc` || `config.json`, if available, or `config.default.jsonc` otherwise.

 ```
+cp config.default.jsonc config.jsonc
-nano config.json
+nano config.jsonc
 ```

-Parameters: see comments in `config.json`.
+Parameters: see comments in config file.

 ## Launching